Znis/LF-SE-Fellowship-Node-Assignment-Todos-App/README.md

 The app can be run on docker with docker-compose command.

 - __assignment-4__
 It extends the feature of assignment-3 with Input Schema Validation.

 - __assignment-5__
 It extend the assignment-4 branch with unit testing and integration testing.

+- __assignment-6__
+The assignment-6 is tasked with initialising database and creating migration and seeder files.
+The database initialisation, connection, migration and seeder files creation have already been done in earlier assignment branch.

   Following are the usage routes for the API:
    - Todos